railwayapp/docs/src/docs/maturity/compliance.md

 If your company needs a BAA, you can contact our solutions team at [team@railway.app](mailto:team@railway.app), or click [here](https://cal.com/team/railway/demonew) to schedule some time to chat.

 We are working on operationalized BAAs and continually gathering requirements for health-focused workloads for Enterprises.
-You can subscribe to the road-map item and share your feedback on [our road-map board](https://railway.canny.io/feature-requests/p/compliance).
+You can share your feedback in [Help Station](https://help.railway.app/feedback).

 ## Privacy